Problems Running: RAILS_ENV=production rake db:migrate

 In case anyone has this problem in the future, after many hours I realized my password had a ; in it which was causing the problem.

-RE: Problems Running: RAILS_ENV=production rake db:migrate - Added by Felix Schäfer almost 8 years ago
+RE: Problems Running: RAILS_ENV=production rake db:migrate - Added by Felix Schäfer over 8 years ago

 I think you'd need to put the password in double quotes " " in the database.yml file.